FileZilla offers GUI products for interactive transfers and CLI products for

 Do FileZilla Pro and FileZilla Pro CLI support the same cloud services?

 Yes.
-Both products support Amazon S3, Microsoft OneDrive, Google Drive, Box, Dropbox, Azure Blob Storage, OpenStack Swift, Backblaze B2, and the FTP-family protocols (FTP, FTPS, SFTP).
+Both support Amazon S3, Microsoft OneDrive, Google Drive, Box, Dropbox, Azure Blob Storage, OpenStack Swift, Backblaze B2, FTP, FTPS, and SFTP.
+The interface is the only difference.

 Yes.
 There is a FileZilla Pro + CLI bundle priced below the cost of the two individual licenses.
-Current details are on the FileZilla Pro pricing page.
+See the FileZilla Pro pricing page for current details.